 I worked on the issue of tuition-free community college for the Obama White House.
 I fully support making community college accessible to all, regardless of ability to pay.
 I also support partnerships with private industry for vocational training and apprenticeship programs, which can be an excellent pathway toward a fulfilling career that is in high demand right now.

 But we also need to look at what happens before college.
 Those who attend private schools and affluent public schools often have an advantage because these institutions offer advanced and honors courses that sparkle on a college admissions application.
-To level the playing field, I will introduce legislation to create a state-supported nonprofit institute called California Virtual that will offer high-quality online courses and supplemental material for K-12 students, tailored to the Common Core State Standards.
+To level the playing field, I will support policies to create a state-supported nonprofit institute called California Virtual that will offer high-quality online courses and supplemental material for K-12 students, tailored to the Common Core State Standards.
 California Virtual will also offer two dozen virtual advanced placement (AP) courses for college credit.

 Students who attend a school that doesn't offer certain courses will have access to them online.
 And if their school does offer such courses, they can still use California Virtual as a supplement to help them better understand the material.
 California Virtual is not meant to be a replacement for in-classroom instruction.
 Instead, teachers will find it useful to assign specific segments of online lectures from the platform as a high-quality supplement for students.